COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Quiescent galaxy fractions

 \subsection{X-ray luminosity of groups and environmental effects}

+In recent years, growing attention has been dedicated to the observed differences and expected biases between X-ray- and optically selected samples of galaxy clusters and groups.
+It is now increasingly recognized that X-ray–bright and X-ray–faint (or X-ray-undetected) systems often display distinct physical properties, indicating that different selection methods can preferentially identify different underlying populations.
+These discrepancies trace physical signatures of processes such as AGN feedback and halo assembly history, commonly referred to as halo assembly bias, and their impact becomes especially significant when transitioning to the galaxy group regime \citep[e.g.,][]{lovisari_scaling_2021,eckert_feedback_2021,popesso_x-ray_2024,marini_impact_2025}.

-In this Section, we consider the AMICO-COSMOS cluster sample \citep{toni_amico-cosmos_2024} comprising 622 candidate groups with X-ray flux above the significance level.
+In this Section, we consider the AMICO-COSMOS group sample \citep{toni_amico-cosmos_2024} comprising 622 candidate groups with X-ray flux above the significance level.
 Among these, 222 detections have a robust estimate of X-ray properties that was used to estimate group mass and to calibrate mass-proxy scaling relation in \citet{toni_amico-cosmos_2024}.
 In this sample, around half of the detections have no significant X-ray emission, and this is fairly independent of $S/N$ or redshift cuts.
-We leverage the availability of X-ray flux and X-ray flux significance (i.e. $\sigma_X$) in this sample to study the quiescent fraction and its evolution for the population of X-ray bright groups and those for which a significant X-ray emission was not detected.
-We calculated the quiescent fraction with the pure membership method, in order not to limit the statisics of the sample, dividing it into the population of robust X-ray emitters ($\sigma_X > 1$ and good quality flag from \citeauthor{toni_amico-cosmos_2024} \citeyear{toni_amico-cosmos_2024}; 164 groups) and the population with X-ray flux under the significance limit ($\sigma_X \leq 1$; 359 groups).
-The difference between quiescent fraction for the two populations is shown in Fig. \ref{frac_x} as a function of redshift (top panel) and AMICO signal-to-noise ratio, $S/N_{nocl}$ (bottom panel) for two different richness bins (blue and orange lines).
+We leverage the availability of X-ray flux and X-ray flux significance (i.e., $\sigma_X$) in this sample to study the quiescent fraction and its evolution for the population of X-ray bright groups and those for which a significant X-ray emission was not detected.
+We calculated the quiescent fraction with the pure membership method, for simplicity, dividing it into the population of robust X-ray emitters ($\sigma_X > 1$ and good quality flag from \citeauthor{toni_amico-cosmos_2024} \citeyear{toni_amico-cosmos_2024}; 164 groups) and the population with X-ray flux under the significance limit ($\sigma_X \leq 1$; 359 groups).
+The difference between quiescent fraction for the two populations is shown in Fig. \ref{frac_x} as a function of the redshift (top panel) and AMICO signal-to-noise ratio, $S/N_{nocl}$ (bottom panel), for two different richness bins (blue and orange lines).
 The result is that groups with clear X-ray emission tend to have a quiescent fraction consistently higher than or at most equal to that of groups without significant X-ray emission.
 In particular, rich groups detected with high $S/N$ and groups at $z \lesssim 0.5$ seem to have significantly more dominant population of quiescent galaxies when they are bright in the X-rays.